simgrid/simgrid/docs/source/Installing_SimGrid.rst

   Allows one to run MPI code on top of SimGrid.

 enable_smpi_ISP_testsuite (on/OFF)
-  Adds many extra tests for the model-checker module.
+  Adds many extra tests for the model checker module.

 enable_smpi_MPICH3_testsuite (on/OFF)
   Adds many extra tests for the MPI module.